Glossary

 -

-Information or data which relates to a living person who can be identified directly or indirectly by referring to:
+Information or data which can be used to directly or indirectly identify a living person.

 -